YaoxiangLi/cmmr/README.md

 ## About

-CEU Mass Mediator is an online tool that aides researchers in identifying metabolites from mass spectrometry experiments.
+CEU Mass Mediator is an online tool that aids researchers in identifying metabolites from mass spectrometry experiments.
 It is currently available as a web interface and a RESTful API.
-CMMR is a RESTful API implemented for R. This makes it easy to access CEU Mass Mediator programatically in R, integrating search results seamlessly into users custom pipelines and workflows.
+CMMR is a RESTful API implemented for R. This makes it easy to access CEU Mass Mediator programmatically in R, integrating search results seamlessly into users custom pipelines and workflows.

 ## Installation